 Following treatment, fun sober activities can be hard to find because you simply don’t have experience doing things while clean and sober.
 One of the best ways to discover fun sober activities is to become active in your local recovery community.
 Groups like NA, AA, and SMART Recovery programs can provide you with a healthy group of recovery-minded friends who engage in fun sober activities.

 The best part about fun sober activities is that they can help you discover new hobbies or improve your health.
 Joining a gym and exercising is a great way to combat cravings while promoting healthy and clean living.
-Some other fun sober activities can include things like playing sports, creating art, and continuing your education.
+Some other fun sober activities can include things like:

 Making sure that you have fun sober activities to enjoy during recovery also helps improve your overall mood.
 Isolating from others is dangerous during recovery and can intensify cravings.
 It’s imperative to remember to have fun during recovery.

 When you are in recovery, finding new fun sober activities can be difficult at first.
 But it’s important to remember that your sobriety doesn’t mean you can’t enjoy life to the fullest.
-If you are struggling with a substance abuse problem or are trying to strengthen your recovery, call us today at 1.844.675.1628.
+If you are struggling with a substance abuse problem or are trying to strengthen your recovery, reach out to The Right Step Hill Country today at 1.844.675.1628.